 Why Should Leaders Delegate?
 More Time for Leadership

 The bottom line?
 Delegation is a skill that can be built and practiced over time.
-It’s important for companies to make time to teach leaders how to delegate work.
+It’s important for companies to make time to teach leaders how to delegate.
 After all, it’s a skill crucial to leadership success, team success, and company success.